jkeller52/pigui/README.md

 EOD
 ```

 This architecture is followed for each command and can be replicated to include new functions.
+Instead of Applescript being invoked in final file, you can also use Python, as some other examples in pigui do.
+For the testing phase, it is recommended to test the GUI using 'print' functions, then incorporate `subprocess.call("/home/pi/pigui/scripts/bash/file.sh")` and the aforementioned code.